Vitamin Deficiency Testing: Find Out What You Are Actually Missing

 Vitamins FAQ

-Functional medicine targets 60 to 80 ng/mL for optimal immune function, bone density, and inflammation control.
-Conventional medicine often considers 22 to 23 acceptable.
-Toxicity does not typically occur until 150 ng/mL, so there is significant room for safe optimization.
+Functional medicine targets 60 to 80 ng/mL.
+Conventional medicine often considers 22 to 23 ng/mL acceptable.
+Toxicity typically doesn't become a concern until levels approach 150 ng/mL, which is very difficult to reach through supplementation alone.

 Related Service